GluuFederation/agama-bioid/README.md

-# agama-bioid
+### agama-bioid
-Agama Project to use BioID
+ Agama Project to authenticate people using BioID